-Haunted Lancaster: All aboard!
-The Rock Point Tunnel Railroad Ghost
+All aboard!
+The Point Rock Tunnel Railroad Ghost

-The ghost is said to appear inside Rock Point Tunnel between midnight, and 1 am and rumored to carry and red lantern or handkerchief.
+The ghost is said to appear inside Point Rock Tunnel between midnight and 1 am and is rumored to carry a red lantern or handkerchief.

-Rock Point Tunnel is located about 1.3 miles north of Columbia from the Northwest River Trail parking lot on the Northwest Lancaster County River Trail.
+The Point Rock Tunnel is located about 1.3 miles north of Columbia from the Northwest River Trail parking lot on the Northwest Lancaster County River Trail.
 Click here for the exact location.

 rockPointTunnelOverview1.png